Technische Universität Braunschweig

 A2.1 - Exterior noise assessment of single fly-over events

-The activities directly contribute to the fundamental objectives of SE2A.
-The simulation process will help to identify and determine the medium and long-term (year 2050) potential for eliminating the carbon footprint of future air transport operation under consideration of aircraft noise.
+The proposed activities directly contribute to the fundamental objectives of SE2A as defined in the ful proposal from February 2018.
+The proposed simulation process will help to identify and determine the medium and long-term (year 2050) potential for eliminating the carbon footprint of future air transport operation under consideration of aircraft noise.
 Social and economic constraints can directly be associated with community noise annoyance due to aircraft operation.
-The selected simulation process will enable to assess comprehensive criteria and metrics and to serve as a basis for decision-making between ICA-A, ICA-B, and ICA-C. For example, the proposed process is an essential prerequisite to assess the noise of any new vehicle and flight procedures as developed in ICA-B (under 3.4.2.5 Design methodology and assessment of aircraft) and noise shall be included as a design constraint in the planned Design Engineering Engine (DEE).

 A2.1